Annotation Toolkit

 to this point.
 We determined the rules as we went, depending on pre-existing client

-preferences, internal talks and stated resources on a client by client, project tby
+preferences, internal talks and stated resources on a client by client,

 basis.
 However, often times clients had a lower level of accessibility maturity than